MilkBowl/CombatEventsLoot/readme.md

-CombatEventsLoot - overrides the default loot drops on all monsters defined in the config Drops are defined in the following format:
+CombatEventsLoot - overrides the default loot drops on all monsters defined in the config.
+This plugin uses source from MobLoot by AOD_Batman

+Drops are defined in the following format:

 id:subtype:min:max:chance